near/stakewars-iv/HOW_TO.md

 Enter the account name and the public key in the web service page, press "Create Account" and your account will be automatically created.

-You'll also receive 10 StatelessNet tokens for all your experiments which is enough for any type of manual testing.
+You'll also receive 60 StatelessNet tokens for all your experiments which is enough for any type of manual testing.

-If 10 StatelessNet tokens is not enough for your experiments, be ready to create the [Traffic Generation Proposal](https://github.com/near/stakewars-iv/issues/new?assignees=&labels=&projects=&template=traffic-generation-proposal.md&title=), and then fill in [the form](https://docs.google.com/forms/d/e/1FAIpQLSf8auAbg7KbcBaWG-u69T0UjsXszqyBL4bKMU2m5gK9QX7pXA/viewform).
+It's also enough to create staking pool if you wish to become a validator.

 #### Notes
 * StatelessNet is a sandbox created for testing purposes, concentrating both on correctness and performance.